Shaker Aamer: Guantanamo

-At Camp "No" on June 2006
+At Camp "No" in June 2006

 In an article published in 2010, Aamer said that he was beaten for hours and subjected to interrogation methods that included asphyxiation on 9 June 2006, the same day that three fellow prisoners died in Guantanamo.
 The United States claimed these deaths were suicides.

-Describing his treatment, Aamer said that he was strapped to a chair, fully restrained at the head, arms and legs, while MPs pressed on pressure points all over his body: his temples, just under his jawline, in the hollow beneath his ears.
+Describing his treatment, Aamer said that he was strapped to a chair, fully restrained at the head, arms and legs, while MAs pressed on pressure points all over his body: his temples, just under his jawline, in the hollow beneath his ears.
 They bent his nose repeatedly, pinched his thighs and feet.
 They inflicted pain to his eyes, bent his fingers until he screamed and then they cut off his airway and put a mask over him, so he could not cry out.

 The law professor Scott Horton published an award-winning article on the 2006 deaths in Harper's Magazine in 2010, suggesting that these were cases of homicide caused by extended torture, rather than suicide.
 He said that Aamer had been brought to "Camp No," a secret interrogation black site outside the camp, with the three men who died on the day of the event.
 Horton described Aamer's account of having his airways cut off as "alarming" and wrote, "This is the same technique that appears to have been used on the three deceased prisoners."
 Colonel Michael Bumgarner, the commander of the camps during the incident and identified in Horton's article as having been present during the interrogations, denied Horton's claims.

 Horton wrote that Aamer's repatriation was being delayed so that he could not testify about his alleged torture in Bagram or the events of 9 June 2006.
 He wrote: "American authorities may be concerned that Aamer, if released, could provide evidence against them in criminal investigations."

 2013 hunger strike and detention condition

 In 2013, Aamer told his attorneys that he was among the growing group of active hunger strikers.
 He said he had been refusing meals since 15 February and had lost 32 pounds.
-In previous hunger strikes guards force-fed him with tubes down his nose.
+In previous hunger strikes, guards force-fed him with tubes down his nose.
 His lawyer said Aamer spent 22 hours a day alone in his cell.
 Aamer was not permitted visitors except his attorneys.
 Aamer was among a group of detainees who filed a court challenge to the authorities' practice of force feeding those on hunger strikes.
 A United States appellate court ruled in 2014 "that the judiciary could oversee conditions of confinement at the prison."